Excerpt from Book Two of the Americans Series, The Scout of Wounded Knee

 I read it in the newspaper this morning, though it’s been more than a week.
 I met the man once, in Tombstone, Arizona.
 This was before all of that O.K.
 Corral nonsense.
 I can’t say I cared for him much.
 The newspaper said he was eighty-years-old, which is a few years younger than I am.
 I suppose I’ll be sharing space with him in hell before too awfully long.
 If there is such a place, it’s where we both belong.

-When it first occurred to me to write this, it was only to tell the story of Wounded Kneel; to set the record straight and maybe alleviate some of my nightmares in the process.
+When it first occurred to me to write this, it was only to tell the story of Wounded Kneel; to set the record straight and possibly alleviate some of my nightmares in the process.
 I’ve had them nearly every night for thirty-nine years.
 I used to be able to stave them off by getting drunk, but I don’t tolerate liquor too well these days.
 Most nights now I lie awake listening to the rafters creaking until well after midnight.
 Most mornings I’m up long before the sun.
 A guilty conscience is a heartless companion.

 After giving it some thought I decided to start from the beginning—my beginning—because telling it that way may help bring some context to the rest of it.
 Also, there are some people who merit mention; some people who will never be written about in any history book, though they should be.
 Wachiwi, Dancing Girl of the Sioux, who once saved my life, and my friend, Henry.
 Henry was the best man I ever knew.
 But I’ll get to them soon enough.